 From classic films like Sleepless in Seattle to more recent movies like The Lovebirds and Eurovision Song Contest, there is something for everyone on this list.

-Updated on December 2: Every month, Netflix is eliminating several of its popular movies and series, so fans have to start to look for a new favorite to watch.
+Updated in April 2021: Every month, Netflix is eliminating several of its popular movies and series, so fans have to start to look for a new favorite to watch.
 The good news is that, for every movie and TV show that leaves the streaming service, more arrive, some better than what came before.

 The best news is that we are here every month to update this list and keep it current.